akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She found one that looked like a goose, and watched it drift eastward.
 The wind caught it and pulled it apart into a smear, into nothing.
 She felt a small, strange pang, wanting it to stay, but the feeling passed because there was another interesting cloud behind it, and so on.

-From the direction of the hall, her mother’s voice: ‘Beatrice!‘
+From the direction of the hall, her mother’s voice: ‘Beatrice!’

 She lifted her head.
 Goosie stirred.

-‘Coming, Mother!‘ She fully intended to go in.
+‘Coming, Mother!’
+She fully intended to go in.
 There was bread to shape and herbs to sort and her mother would need her.
 But the sun was warm on her closed eyelids, and the clover bent under the weight of her body, and she could feel the earth beneath her, solid and still.
 For a moment she had the strange sensation that she was both lying in the grass and floating above it, weightless, as if she had been loosened from the hall and belonged nowhere but here, to the sky and the grass and the warm white feathers beside her.

 The voice came again, fainter now, or perhaps she was only imagining it.